-Per Board of Education Policy 5136: For purposes of this policy, personal communication device (PCD) includes computers, tablets (e.g., iPad-like devices), electronic readers (e.g., Kindle-like devices), cell phones, smartphones (e.g., iPhones, Android devices, Windows Mobile devices, etc.), and/or other web-enabled devices of any type, Including wearables.
+For purposes of this policy, "personal communication device" (PCD) includes computers, tablets (e.g., iPad-like devices), electronic readers ("e-readers"; e.g., Kindle-like devices), cell phones, smartphones (e.g., iPhones, Android devices, Windows Mobile devices, etc.), wearables, and/or other web-enabled devices of any type.

-Students may use PCDs before and after school, during their lunch break, during after school activities (e.g., extra-curricular activities), or at school-related functions.
-Use of PCDs, except those approved by a teacher or administrator, at any other time is prohibited and they must be powered completely off (i.e., not just placed into vibrate or silent mode) and stored out of sight.
+Students may use PCDs before and after school, during their lunch break, during after-school activities (e.g., extracurricular activities), or at school-related functions.
+Use of PCDs, except those approved by a teacher or administrator, at any other time is prohibited and they must be silenced while stored in the school-provided phone caddy.